nikrays/zapret2/docs/manual.en.md

 ip6tables -F -t mangle
 ```

-## Traffic interception in the FreeBSD Kernel
+## Traffic interception in the FreeBSD kernel

 The primary challenge when intercepting traffic on non-Linux systems is the inability to intercept only the initial packets of a stream.
 You can only intercept the entire stream in a specific direction.
 FreeBSD is particularly limited in this regard, as it lacks raw payload filtering capabilities (filtering based on packet content).